Georgetown Semester in Jakarta

 Gain valuable, hands-on experience in addressing the world’s most pressing challenges through a semester abroad at Georgetown School of Foreign Service (SFS) Asia Pacific in Jakarta.

-Georgetown SFS Asia Pacific was created to meet the challenges of the Global South and the Asia Pacific.
+Georgetown SFS Asia Pacific (GSAP) was created to meet the challenges of the Global South and the Asia Pacific.
 Designed for students in the SFS two-year master’s programs, the Semester in Jakarta is centered on immersive policy courses, offering you the chance to develop actionable solutions for the Global South’s most critical issues.

 Overview